ippontech/blog-usa/posts/aws-appsync-is-coming-for-your-api.md

     }
 }
 ```
 This request-mapper does a rudimentary check to ensure that only allowed `candidateIds` are submitted.
 If it's an appropriate candidate, it will then increment the votes field.
 When you get into more complex queries, or when you need to do any kind of access-control enforcement, that needs to be coded into the template, which is going to get messy.
 You'll want to ensure you have comprehensive API tests to ensure you don't accidentally remove your security controls.
+The request-mapper reminds me of the mapper functionality within the AWS API Gateway, which people generally ignore in favour of the Lambda proxy option.

 Once you're happy with your resolver (as happy as you can be), the Queries tab on the left-hand side gives you the ability to "write, validate and test GraphQL queries".
 It's a great way of validating your understanding of GraphQL, and also to debug your resolvers.